nullptrninja/discord-vaccine-finder-bot/README.md

 `!vaccine list providers`
 Shows a list of the available providers.
 You can use these values in place of any parameter that calls for a `provider`.

+### Add a notification when vaccine is available
+`!vaccine notify -a add -s {state} -c {city} [-z {site name}]` This command format is different from the rest due to certain parsing requirements.
+The site parameter (`-z`) is optional.
+If omitted, the bot will DM you when any site in the specified state + city is available.
+State is the two-letter state code, while city is very specific to how certain providers list the city in their vaccination site addresses.
+You can add as many notifications as you'd like.
+If you want to only be notified if vaccines are available at a specific site, copy and paste the site's name (as listed via `!vaccine schedules` commnad) into the `-z` parameter.

+See below for more information on configuration to ensure this feature works.

+### Remove a notification
+`!vaccine notify -a del -s {state} -c {city} [-z {site name}]` This will remove a notification.
+It's the same command as `add` but with `del` instead.
+Currently there's no way to unsubscribe from all notifications at once.

 ### Get help with commands
 `!vaccine help`
 Shows a list of commands you can use.